The United States Federal Census is a tool that every researcher will have to master in order to complete a well researched family history.

 Compare the information on the Census to the information in your records, if any.

-Be sure to check the previous and following few pages as well because other ancestors who might of lived nearby may be listed as well.
+Be sure to check the previous and following few pages as well because other ancestors who might have lived nearby may be listed as well.

 Some Censuses are easier to search through than others.
 Work at them one at a time.